theobald-software/helpcenter.theobald-software.github.io/includes/articles/how-to-import-an-sap-transport-request.md

 3. Find the entry DIR_TRANS in the column *Name of Directory Parameter*.
 Note or copy the path shown in the column *Directory*.<br>
 ![SAP-AL11](../assets/images/articles/sap/sap-al11.png){:class="img-responsive"}
-4. Go to transaction SE37.
+4. Go to SAP transaction SE37.
 5. Enter name of function module ARCHIVFILE_CLIENT_TO_SERVER and click **[Test/Execute]**.
 ![SAP-FuBa](../assets/images/articles/sap/sap-fuba.png){:class="img-responsive"}
 6. In the field **PATH** you select your request file from from step 1.
 The name of the file starts with an "R", e.g., R900472.